immersive-web/webxr-ar-module/input-explainer.md

 Each input source can query a `XRInputPose` using the `getInputPose()` function of any `XRFrame`.
 Getting the pose requires passing in the `XRInputSource` you want the pose for, as well as the `XRReferenceSpace` the pose values should be given in, just like `getViewerPose()`. `getInputPose()` may return `null` in cases where tracking has been lost (similar to `getViewerPose()`), or the given `XRInputSource` instance is no longer connected or available.

-The `gripMatrix` is a transform into a space where if the user was holding a straight rod in their hand it would be aligned with the negative Z axis (forward) and the origin rests at their palm.
+The `gripTransform` is an `XRRigidTransform` into a space where if the user was holding a straight rod in their hand it would be aligned with the negative Z axis (forward) and the origin rests at their palm.
 This enables developers to properly render a virtual object held in the user's hand.
 For example, a sword would be positioned so that the blade points directly down the negative Z axis and the center of the handle is at the origin.

-If the input source has only 3DOF, the grip matrix may represent only a translation or rotation based on tracking capability.
+If the input source has only 3DOF, the `gripTransform` may represent only a translation or rotation based on tracking capability.
 An example of this case is for physical hands on some AR devices which only have a tracked position.
-The `gripMatrix` will be `null` if the input source isn't trackable.
+The `gripTransform` will be `null` if the input source isn't trackable.

 An input source will also provide its preferred pointing ray, given by the `XRInputPose`'s `targetRay`.
 The ray, which is an `XRRay` object, includes both an `origin` and `direction`, both given as `DOMPointReadOnly`s.
 The `origin` represents a 3D coordinate in space with a `w` component that must be 1, and the `direction` represents a normalized 3D directional vector with a `w` component that must be 0.
-The `XRRay` also defines a `transformMatrix` which represents the transform from a ray originating at `[0, 0, 0]` and extending down the negative Z axis to the ray described by the `XRRay`'s `origin` and `direction`.
+A matrix can also be queried from the `XRRay` with the `matrix` attribute which represents the transform from a ray originating at `[0, 0, 0]` and extending down the negative Z axis to the ray described by the `XRRay`'s `origin` and `direction`.
 This is useful for positioning graphical representations of the ray.

 The `targetRay` will never be `null`.
 It's value will differ based on the type of input source that produces it, which is represented by the `targetRayMode` attribute:

   * `'gaze'` indicates the target ray will originate at the user's head and follow the direction they are looking (this is commonly referred to as a "gaze input" device).
-While it may be possible for these devices to be tracked (and have a grip matrix), the head gaze is used for targeting.
+While it may be possible for these devices to be tracked (and have a `gripTransform`), the head gaze is used for targeting.
 Example devices: 0DOF clicker, regular gamepad, voice command, tracked hands.
   * `'tracked-pointer'` indicates that the target ray originates from either a handheld device or other hand-tracking mechanism and represents that the user is using their hands or the held device for pointing.
 The exact orientation of the ray relative to a given device should follow platform-specific guidelines if there are any.
 In the absence of platform-specific guidance or a physical device, the target ray should most likely point in the same direction as the user's index finger if it was outstretched.
   * `'screen'` indicates that the input source was an interaction with a session's output context canvas element, such as a mouse click or touch event.
 Only applicable for inline sessions or an immersive AR session being displayed on a 2D screen.
 See [Screen Input](#screen_input) for more details.